vtqveant/tweets-geolocation/REPORT.md

 The model is a rather straightforward implementation of a UnicodeCNN architecture from (Izbicki et al., 2019), done in PyTorch from scratch.
-Some adjustments of the initial architecture were introduced in order to make use of the properties of the dataset.
+Some adjustments of the initial architecture were introduced in order to take advantage of the properties of the dataset.

 The model is a character-level CNN-based classifier, trained in a multi-task regime for: